henrik-ch/nix.dev/source/contributing/documentation.md

 # Contributing Documentation

-This guide explains how you can contribute documentation to Nix, Nixpkgs, or NixOS.
+This guide explains how you can contribute documentation to Nix, Nixpkgs, NixOS or NixOS Wiki.

 ## List of available documentation